russellramey/jsonipsum/docs/source/includes/_constructors.md

 # Constructors

 Constructors are custom string values that will be parsed into generated data.
-Each constructor can support specific arguments that can be passed along using parentheses: `__constructor(args)`
+Each constructor can support specific arguments that can be passed along using parentheses: `__constructor(args)`.
+Constructors always start with double underscores.

 ## __word